 Myth #4: There must be a catch!
 Nothing is free

 No catch here!
-If your child qualifies for a seat in MECK Pre-K, they’ll participate in a year of classes at NO COST.
+If your child qualifies for a spot in MECK Pre-K, they’ll participate in a year of classes at NO COST.
 Classes follow the Charlotte-Mecklenburg Schools calendar.
 That’s 6.5 hours of class on a school day!
-The only way you may end up with additional fees is if you choose take advantage of an additional service offered by your pre-k program, when they’re available (like before/after-school care or transportation to/from the facility).
+The only way you may end up with additional fees is if you choose to take advantage of an additional service offered by your pre-k program, when they’re available (like before/after-school care or transportation to/from the facility).

 Myth #5: Registering for free pre-k is far too complicated